whoozle/android-file-transfer-linux/README.md

 ./aft-mtp-mount ~/my-device
 ```
 Remember, if you want album art to be displayed, it must be named 'albumart.xxx' and placed *first* in the destination folder.
 Then copy other files.
-Also, note that fuse could be 7-8 times slower than ui/cli file transfer.
+Also, note that FUSE could be 7-8 times slower than UI/CLI file transfer.

 ### Qt user interface

 1. Start application, choose destination folder and click any button on toolbar.

-2. The options available there are: `Upload Album`, `Upload Directory` and `Upload Files`.
+2. The options available are: `Upload Album`, `Upload Directory`, and `Upload Files`.
-   The latter two are self-explanatory. `Upload album` tries searching source directory for album cover and sets best available cover.
+   The latter two are self-explanatory. `Upload Album` tries searching the source directory for album covers and sets the best available cover.

-3. You could drop any files or folders right into application window, the transfer will start automatically.
+3. You could drop any files or folders right into the application window: the transfer will start automatically.

 ### Known problems

-* Samsung removed android extensions from MTP, so fuse will be available readonly, sorry.
-Feel free to post your complaints to http://developer.samsung.com/forum/en
+* Samsung removed Android extensions from MTP, so FUSE will be available read-only, sorry.
+Feel free to post your complaints to https://forum.developer.samsung.com/
-* Sometimes downloading fails with usb timeout, then phone becomes unresponsive.
-[Android bug #75259](https://code.google.com/p/android/issues/detail?id=75259)
+* Sometimes downloading fails with a USB timeout, after which the phone becomes unresponsive: [Android bug #75259](https://code.google.com/p/android/issues/detail?id=75259)
-* Objects created in UI will not show up in FUSE filesystem.
-[Android bug #169547](https://code.google.com/p/android/issues/detail?id=169547)
+* Objects created in the UI will not show up in the FUSE filesystem: [Android bug #169547](https://code.google.com/p/android/issues/detail?id=169547)

-Up to date list of all known problems and bugs available [here](https://github.com/whoozle/android-file-transfer-linux/issues)
+Up-to-date list of all known problems and bugs are available [here](https://github.com/whoozle/android-file-transfer-linux/issues).

 ## Contacts
-Please do not hesitate to contact me if you have any further questions, my email address is <vladimir.menshakov@gmail.com>.
+Please do not hesitate to contact me if you have any further questions.
+My email address is <vladimir.menshakov@gmail.com>.

 ## Special thanks
-* All who filed bugs on github and wrote emails, many features appeared only because of your feedback.
+* All who filed bugs on GitHub and wrote emails.
+Many features came to be only because of your feedback.
 Thanks!
-* Alexey [gazay](https://github.com/gazay) Gaziev for useful suggestions, support and invaluable help with MacBook and MacOSX port.
+* Alexey [gazay](https://github.com/gazay) Gaziev for useful suggestions, support, and invaluable help with the MacBook and macOS port.
 * @ssnjrthegr8 for the new logo!

 ## License

-Android File Transfer for Linux is released under [GNU LGPLv2.1 License](https://github.com/whoozle/android-file-transfer-linux/blob/master/LICENSE).
+Android File Transfer for Linux is released under the [GNU LGPLv2.1 License](https://github.com/whoozle/android-file-transfer-linux/blob/master/LICENSE).

-Copyright © 2015-2020 Vladimir Menshakov
+Copyright © 2015-2022 Vladimir Menshakov